DMacMakes/dmacdocs/content/en/torrens/aac202/week1/index.md

 * Immerse yourself in modeling.
 Practise always, just like drawing.
 * Get your hands on a wacom or other drawing tablet!
 From week 5 we'll be using it every class and for homework.
 * Assessments.

+## Join the Discord server

+Join the Torrens class discord server if you haven't already.
+Follow the instructions there to receive roles for each subject so you don't miss news/updates.

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://discord.gg/a87M8dr" target="_blank">Torrens Class Discord Server<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ### Recap